 For more information, check out my article on how to get more worms in your garden.

 Things You May Want to Avoid in Your Raised Bed

 If you want to improve drainage a little more, then there are a couple of things to avoid in your raised bed.

 First of all, avoid a liner that does not allow proper drainage (for instance, a prefabricated or makeshift plastic liner that does not allow water through).
-This may save wood from rotting, but it will prevent proper drainage, which will eventually kill your plants!
+This may prevent wood from rotting, but it will prevent proper drainage, which will eventually kill your plants!

 Also, avoid mulch & other ground coverings that will retain moisture in the soil and prevent evaporation by sunlight & heat.

-By now, you have some ideas about how you can improve the drainage in your raised beds.
+Now, you have some ideas about how you can improve the drainage in your raised beds.
 You also know about some of the things to avoid so that you can prevent poor drainage in your raised beds.